 United Way has a long-standing commitment to helping create information and referral services in the community.
 In the late 1990s, the United Way of Illinois began working with the Illinois Alliance of Information and Referral Systems to bring 2-1-1 to the state.
 Legislation passed in 2003 created the 2-1-1 Collaboration Board to guide the state's pilot program.

 In 2009, Gov. Quinn signed the 2-1-1 Service Act into law at the United Way of Metropolitan Chicago.
 The law calls for a lead organization to plan and implement 2-1-1 across the state working under contract with the Department of Human Services.
-In 2010, 2-1-1 Illinois, a not-for-profit organization, was selected as that “lead entity.”
-Since than the three original pilot programs have received permanent approval.
+2-1-1 Illinois, a non-profit organization, was selected as that lead entity in 2010.

-The 2-1-1 Illinois Board has approved PATH, one of the pilot call centers, to operate as the call center for 83 Illinois counties.
-PATH and 36 United Ways across the state are working together to find funding for call centers in those counties.
-By the end of 2012, residents in 30-35 Illinois counties are expected to have access to 2-1-1.
+The 2-1-1 Illinois Board selected PATH, one of the pilot call centers, to operate as the call center for 83 Illinois counties.
+PATH and 36 United Ways across the state worked together to find funding for call centers in those counties.
+Currently, 97 counties are covered by their own call center or another county’s call center.
 The ultimate goal, though, is to bring the service to all Illinoisans 24 hours a day, 7 days a week, 365 days a year.
+Coverage in Cook, DuPage, Grundy, Kakakee and Will counties is a top priority.
+Cook and DuPage counties are actively studying the service and each will make recommendation of how to proceed once their studies are complete.